nzakas/understandinges6/manuscript/13-Modules.md

 ## Default Values in Modules

-The module syntax is really optimized for exporting and importing default values from modules, as this pattern was quite common in other module systems, like CommonJS (another specification for using JavaScript outside the browser).
+The module syntax is really optimized for exporting and importing default values from modules, as this pattern was quite common in other module systems, like CommonJS (another JavaScript module format popularized by Node.js).
 The *default value* for a module is a single variable, function, or class as specified by the `default` keyword, and you can only set one default export per module.
 Using the `default` keyword with multiple exports is a syntax error.

 ### Exporting Default Values